-The Marree Man, or Stuart's Giant, is a modern geoglyph discovered in 1998.
-It appears to depict an Indigenous Australian man hunting with a boomerang or stick.
-It lies on a plateau at Finnis Springs 60 km (37 mi) west of the township of Marree in central South Australia, approximately 12 km north-west of Callanna.
+The Marree Man is a modern geoglyph discovered in 1998 in Outback South Australia.
+It depicts an Aboriginal man hunting with a boomerang or stick.
+It lies on a plateau at Finniss Springs, 60 km (37 mi) west of the township of Marree in central South Australia, approximately 12 km north-west of Callanna.
 It is just outside the 127,000-square-kilometre (49,000 sq mi) Woomera Prohibited Area.
 The figure is 2.7 km (1.7 mi) tall with a perimeter of 28 km (17 mi), extending over an area of about 2.5 km2 (620 acres).
-Although it is one of the largest geoglyphs in the world (arguably second to the Sajama Lines), its origin remains a mystery, with no one claiming responsibility for its creation nor any eye-witness having been found, notwithstanding the scale of the operation required to form the outline on the plateau floor.
-The description "Stuart's Giant" was used in anonymous faxes sent to media as "Press Releases" in July 1998, in a reference to the explorer John McDouall Stuart.
-It was discovered fortuitously by a charter pilot in an overflight on 26 June 1998.
+Discovered fortuitously by a charter pilot in an overflight on 26 June 1998, it is one of the largest geoglyphs in the world, arguably second to the Sajama Lines).
+Its origin remains a mystery: no one claimed responsibility for its creation and no eye-witness has been found, notwithstanding the scale of the operation required to form the outline on the plateau floor.
+The description "Stuart's Giant" was used in anonymous faxes sent to media as press releases in July 1998, in a reference to the explorer John McDouall Stuart.

 Photographies by: